KostaUrumov/SportsStats/README.md

-# My_Transfermarkt is a small project for accessing and uploading data for football players(for now) and teams.
+# My_Transfermarkt is a small project for accessing and uploading data for football players(for now), teams and tournaments.

-Application is orginzed to work with three types of roles: Admin, User and Agent
+Application is orginzed to work with three types of roles: Admin, User and Agent.

 Main responsibilities for admin is access and edit data for entities Countries, Stadiums and Teams.